btatarov/gamedevkit-lua/README.md

 ## math randomization methods

 #### math.randomseed(...)
-Mimics the behaviour of Lua's `math.randomseed`, but uses the implementation of the mersenne twister instead.
+Mimics the behaviour of Lua's `math.randomseed`, but uses the implementation of the mersenne twister instead (for Lua versions below 5.4).

 #### math.random(...)
-Mimics the behaviour of Lua's `math.random`, but uses the implementation of the mersenne twister instead.
+Mimics the behaviour of Lua's `math.random`, but uses the implementation of the mersenne twister instead (for Lua versions below 5.4).

 #### math.random_number([a [, b]])
  Returns a random number between `a` and `b`.
 If only `a` is supplied, a number between `0` and `a` is returned.
 If no arguments are supplied, a random number between `0` and `1` is returned.